Himalayan glacier breaks in India, up to 150 feared dead in floods

 ‘HIMALAYAN TSUNAMI’

-Uttarakhand in the Himalayas is prone to flash floods and landslides.
-In June 2013, record rainfall caused devastating floods that claimed close to 6,000 lives.
+It was not immediately clear what had set off the avalanche at a time when it is not the flood season.
+In June 2013, record monsoon rains in Uttarakhand caused devastating floods that claimed close to 6,000 lives.

 That disaster was dubbed the “Himalayan tsunami” because of the torrents of water unleashed in the mountainous area, which sent mud and rocks crashing down, burying homes, sweeping away buildings, roads and bridges.